lsncibb/SummaryAUC/README.md

 ## Reference
-Xing Hua, Lei Song, Guoqin Yu, James J. Goedert, Christian C. Abnet, Maria Teresa Landi and Jianxin Shi.
-MicrobiomeGWAS: Evaluate the performance of polygenic risk prediction models in validation datasets with only summary level statistics.
+Lei Song, Aiyi Liu, Molecular Genetics of Schizophrenia Consortium, Jianxin Shi.
+SummaryAUC: a tool for evaluating the performance of polygenic risk prediction models in validation datasets with only summary level statistics.

 ## Contact
 * Lei Song, lei.song@nih.gov